KULL-Centre/PRISM/software/make_prism_files/README.txt

                         target seq by inverting those SNPs, also for uniprot and netsurfp files.

-additional information: The options -uniprot, -ffs and -ff are mutually exlusive.
-Use only one of them. -seq only pairs with the special case of a single uniprot ID passed to -uniprot.
-Otherwise use -ffs if you have a list of uniprot IDs and associated sequences.
+additional information: The options -uniprot and -ff are mutually exlusive.
+Use only one of them.

 You should always use --fill_invert unless you have a specific reason not to.
 It will not affect the merging of files that do not have SNPs.
 It will attempt to resolved mismatches in WT that originate from common variants between the target seq and other sequences by matching the target seq WT.
 In the case of gnomad data the variant line is inverted (i.e. from T546A to A546T) to conform to the target seq WT and allel frequency estimates are calc as 1 - orig AF.
 In the case of uniprot nad netsurfp files which carry information per position, not per variant, the WT is simply switchen to conform to the target seq WT (i.e. from T546= to A546=).
 This only occurs if the variant has an allel freq of at least 1% in the gnomad data.

+some typical ways of using the merge wrapper are:

+#whole proteome:
+output goes into /storage1/shared/data/prism_merge !remember to cd into the directory where you want the log files before running since they are created in current working dir!

+cd /storage1/hezscha/genome_proteome_map/results/proteome_merge_log_files
+python3 /storage1/hezscha/genome_proteome_map/scripts/merge_wrapper_v005.py -ff /storage1/shared/data/uniprot_datasets/human_proteome_UP000005640_9606.list -allow -cleanup --fill_invert --typeslog

+#marks genes: specific output folder w swiss structure

+cd /storage1/hezscha/marks_disease_genes/data
+(summary file and typeslog will be saved here) python3 /storage1/hezscha/genome_proteome_map/scripts/merge_wrapper_v005.py -ff /storage1/shared/data/uniprot_datasets/marks_disease_genes.list -out_folder /storage1/hezscha/marks_disease_genes/data/clinvar_priority_merge_mismatch_match -allow -cleanup --fill_invert --typeslog -swiss -v

+#single protein run
+python3 /storage1/hezscha/genome_proteome_map/scripts/merge_wrapper_v005.py -uniprot Q9Y6B7 -out_folder /storage1/hezscha/marks_disease_genes/data/clinvar_priority_merge/ -allow -cleanup -vv -m overwrite --fill_invert -swiss